XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Avail.md

     </POIs>
 ~~~

-Specifying the quantity is unnecessary as the start and end dates for the service have been set.
+Specifying the quantity is unnecessary as the start and end dates for the service have already been set.